 Consider after-call work (ACW) and the tedious time agents spend documenting each conversation.
 AI can automatically generate call summaries, update CRM records, and schedule follow-ups.
 This directs human effort where it matters most: building trust, showing empathy, and creatively solving complex customer problems.

-The key drivers include reduced wait times, improved first-call resolution rates (jumping from industry averages of 70% to 85-90%), and ensuring customers reach the right expert immediately.
+The key drivers include reduced wait times, improved first-call resolution rates (jumping from industry averages of 70-90%), and ensuring customers reach the right expert immediately.
 When customers with billing questions don’t get transferred multiple times, that’s a win that builds lasting loyalty and helps increase customer satisfaction.

 Happy agents deliver better customer service, and automation improves agent engagement by eliminating repetitive tasks that lead to burnout.
 With automated follow-up and AI-assisted admin tasks, agents feel more satisfied and can focus on meaningful customer interactions.